osmandapp/docs/content/osmand/map/map-context-menu.md

 - Access for the wheelchairs
 - Wikipedia article
 - Nearby Wikipedia articles
-- Nearby POI 'name'
+- Nearby POI
 - OpenStreetMap link
 - Coordinates
 - Online photo
 - etc.

 ### Coordinates
 In the Context menu you can find geographical coordinates of an object.
-In order to see the coordinates you should click to the description for opening coordinates types.
+In order to see the coordinates you should click on the description for opening coordinates types.
 To copy it to the buffer, you should tap on it.
 There are 7 kinds of available coordinates and 1 link.
-You can select any of it to display or copy.
-For example:
+You can select any of it to display or copy:

 1. DD: 50.44186 30.50986
 2. DDD.DDDDD: 50.44186° N, 30.50986° E